INTOLERANCE, RUDENESS, SENSELESS BUREAUCRACY, MOUNTAINS OF PAPER – SOME LEGACIES OF THE OLD COMMUNIST SYSTEM STILL REMAIN

 Three months after my arrival, I married my landlady.
 A temporary living arrangement became a permanent wedlock.
 I grew a beard.
 I still wear it.
 I lost some weight.
 Healthier food and lifestyle, I suppose.

 Those were some of the good things.
 The rest… well, it was a culture shock.
 So much rudeness.
 So much intolerance.
 So much senseless bureaucracy.
 So much paper.
 So many loose cats and dogs.
+And the poop they and their owners leave behind on sidewalks.

 After seven months in Belgrade, my wife and I went back to Arizona.
 We spent four months at our Scottsdale home.
 This time, it was my wife’s turn to experience a reverse culture shock – that of kindness with which everyone treated her.
 And how neat and clean everything was.